alexk99/the_router/bras/bras_howto_eng.md

 ## 4.2.
 TheRouter's configuration file

 Here is the router's configuration file.
-Detailed descriptions of all configuration commands will be provided in the next paragraphs of this howto.
+Detailed description of the configuration commands will be provided in the next paragraphs of this howto.

 /etc/router_bras_dhcp_relay_lag.conf